xnought/generic_c/README.md

-Generic copy and paste mechanism for C
+Generic copy and paste mechanism for C. Yeah I know you can do this with macros, but I wanted to see what I could implement quickly.

 ```c
 #include <stdio.h>